NLnetLabs/krill/doc/development/06_ca_manager.md

         // occur in a `CertAuth`.
         ca_store.add_pre_save_listener(ca_objects_store.clone());

-        // Register the `MessageQueue` as a post-save listener to 'ca_store' so that relevant changes in
+        // Register the `TaskQueue` as a post-save listener to 'ca_store' so that relevant changes in
         // a `CertAuth` can trigger follow up actions.
 Most importantly: synchronize with a parent CA or
         // the RPKI repository.
         ca_store.add_post_save_listener(mq);